-A decent workshop requires some basic woodworking equipment, which includes some power tools and a set of handheld devices.
+A decent workshop requires some basic carpentry woodworking tools, which includes some power tools and a set of handheld devices.
 With a variety of resources, you will be flexible to accept a wide range of projects.

 Hereby, you maximize the chances of your success.
 However, there are more instruments and devices that you can count.

 So, do you have to include all of them?
-Well, we will make things easy today by knowing about some must-have tools that set up your workshop in the best possible way.
+Well, we will make things easy today by knowing about some must-have carpentry tools UK that set up your workshop in the best possible way.

 1. Circular Saw